Flexible Workforce Development Fund - Now open

 - The FWDF can be used as part-contribution towards training of a higher cost

 - Employers may submit only one application to the fund within the application period

 - Employers, if eligible, may be able to allocate part of their FWDF allocation to up to two supply chain subcontractors they work with

 - The FWDF is in addition to apprenticeship support which all employers are eligible to access in Scotland

 - The FWDF will not support provision of qualifications or training required by legislation

-- An application template is available from the College and must be submitted via the College.
+- An application must be submitted via the College.